-This prevents Squarespace from sending Analytics cookies to visitors.
+This prevents Squarespace from sending Analytics cookies to our visitors.

-In the most simple terms this means we can see what people are saying about our brand on LinkedIn, along with whether or not they’re engaging with the content we share.
+This means we can see what people are saying about our brand on LinkedIn.
+We can also tell whether or not they’re engaging with the content we share.

 We do not use any of this data outside of the LinkedIn platform.
 Our use of this information is limited to liking, commenting, or sharing a post someone has shared about us.

 As you might expect, it’s lovely when people say nice things about your work.
 We try show our gratitude in the simplest, least intrusive way possible.